aramirez087/taskparser/README.md

 ## Troubleshooting

 1. **“Invalid JSON structure.
-Missing 'master.tasks'.”** – Ensure your data matches the schema above; wrap tasks inside `master.tasks`.
+Missing 'master.tasks'.”** – ensure tasks live under `master.tasks` with metadata filled in.
-2. **Live sync banner shows errors** – The file changed but contains invalid JSON or browser permissions were revoked.
-Fix/restore access and reopen.
+2. **Live sync banner shows errors** – the watched file changed but JSON is invalid or file permissions were revoked; fix and reopen.
-3. **Graph is empty** – There must be at least one task with dependencies; otherwise the list view still works.
+3. **Graph view is empty** – requires at least one task, and edges appear only when dependencies reference other IDs.

 ## Roadmap & Ideas

-1. Integrate Gemini or another LLM to convert unstructured specs into the required JSON.
+1. Trigger Gemini to fix malformed JSON or summarize risk hot spots.
-2. Export annotated task reports (PDF/Markdown) for stakeholders.
+2. Publish shareable progress reports (PDF/Markdown) to stakeholders.
-3. Multi-file sessions with tabbed dashboards.
+3. Support multiple agent files with quick switching/tabs.

 ## License